Proposed Selwyn District Plan Hearings

-Hearings of submissions seeking to rezone land through the Proposed Plan will occur after the hearings of submission received on the variation.
+Hearings of submissions seeking to rezone land through the Proposed Plan will occur between 30 January and 21 April 2023, prior to the hearings of submission received on the variation.

 The hearings are being held at the Selwyn Health Hub on Norman Kirk Drive, Rolleston, which is opposite the Selwyn District Council offices.
 They commence at 9am each day and generally conclude at 5pm.

 All hearings are livestreamed on Council’s YouTube channel.
 Recordings of all the hearings to date can also be found on Council’s You Tube channel.